shennbit/VESSEL-NIR/README.md

 # VESSEL-NIR
-SCANET: A Semi-supervised Alternate Training Method for Low-contrast Vessel Segmentation
+SCANet: A Unified Semi-supervised Learning Framework for Vessel Segmentation

-The available NIR vessel samples of VESSEL-NIR dataset are released here.
+The available NIR vessel samples of VESSEL-NIR dataset and source code are released here.
 Please contact us through email (shennbit@163.com) to get the images.